ahuacate/pve-nas/README.md

 All data is stored on a single external USB disk.
 A basic ext4 file system backend is managed by your Proxmox host.
 </ol>

-Another build option is our OMV NAS.
+The heavyweight NAS option is our OMV VM.
 If you have adequate RAM (32Gb or more) and want a user-friendly NAS WebGUI interface we recommend you install OMV.

 <ol>
 <li><h4><b>OMV NAS VM - Direct attached storage</b><h/4></li>